uab-cgds-worthey/quac/README.md

                       supplied via --project_name (default: None) --outdir            Out directory path (default:
                       $USER_SCRATCH/tmp/quac/results)
-  -m , --modules      Runs only these user-specified modules(s).
-If >1, use
-                      comma as delimiter.
-See QuaC snakemake script for available options.
-Useful for development. (default:
-                      all)
   --exome             Flag to run in exome mode (default: False)

 QuaC wrapper options: